50 Years Strong! Continuing a 400-year tradition

 During its 50th Anniversary Year in 2015, the Regiment received the honour of a Royal title, and was awarded the Freedoms of Town of St George’s and the City Hamilton.
 It also Trooped the Colours and in October 2015 hosted HRH the Duchess of Gloucester at Warwick Camp and at the BR50 Tattoo.
 The latter attracting over 6,000 guests over 3 nights to see 400 performers from 11 local and international Bands.
 That same year the Royal Bermuda Regiment received new modern weapons, was embodied for Hurricane JOAQUIN, supported the Americas Cup World Series Sailing event in Hamilton, and began Special Constable Training for selected soldiers.

-Today the Royal Bermuda Regiment is 420 strong and predominantly made up of volunteers.
-All serve for a minimum of 3 years 2 months, but many extend their service and in 2016, the Regiment had its first ever all-volunteer recruit camp, repeated in 2017.
+Today the Royal Bermuda Regiment is 340-strong and entirely made up of volunteers.
+All serve for a minimum of 3 years 2 months, but many extend their service thereafter.
+Since 2016, the Regiment has had volunteer-only recruit intakes.
 A small cadre of full-time staff work daily providing essential administrative and training support for regimental personnel who train in the evenings and over weekends.
 The current full-time staff consists of 30 personnel, including several former British military personnel.

 - 2010 Partial embodiment for Hurricane Igor